DAMarkoff/PetProject_Service_Station/Readme.txt

 DISCLAIMER:
 user_authorization checks:
 	if email does not exist in the DB: return "The user does not exist.
-Please, register" and redirect to /reg if the token does not exist in redis db: redirect to /login
+Please, register" and redirect to /reg if the token does not exist in redis db: The token is invalid, please log in

 /users/login [POST]
 	input: